Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/usb/keyboard.md

 weight: 10
 ---

-ESP32-S3 devices can use their USB port in Host mode to accept input from a USB keyboard.
-This allows full navigation and text input without needing the built-in keyboard on devices like the Cardputer.
+ESP32-S3 devices can use USB Host mode to accept input from a USB keyboard.

 ## Requirements